SamTuppen/Thesis-Frequency-Reconstruction/README.md

 # NEURAL NETWORK SECTION:

-To run the NN you will need:
+To run the NN you will need (Python):
 - TensorFlow
 - NumPy
 - Matplotlib